-1. We need to ask some questions.

-Taken from The Grace and Truth Paradox, by Randy Alcorn...

--- The grace question: Why did sinners want to be around Jesus, but don't want to be around us? -- The truth question: Why did sinners crucify Jesus, but have no problem with us?

-- 2. We need to stop justifying any lack of resemblance to Jesus. - 3.
+- 1. We need to ponder two questions, from Randy Alcorn's The Grace and Truth Paradox. --The grace question: Why did sinners want to be around Jesus, but don't want to be around us? - --The truth question: Why did sinners crucify Jesus, but have no problem with us? - 2.
+We need to refuse to justify any lack of resemblance to Jesus. - 3.
 We need to learn to hate every sin but love every sinner. - 4.
 We need to live in constant communion with Jesus.